Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Alexandrov reflection method for catenoidal type ends

+where $\mathcal{D}$ is the domain of the Alexandrov function $\Lambda_1$, given by \eqref{Alexandrov-function}, associated with $E$ with respect to $\mathcal P$ and the normal orientation given by $n$.
+Observe that the domain of the function $\Lambda_1$ is a subset of the plane $\mathcal{P}$, whereas the domain of $\Lambda$ is a subset of $\mathbb{R}$.

-By Theorem \ref{newregularity-infinity}, for any $\rho\geq 0$, the level set $E_\rho=\{q\in E:h(q)=\rho\}$ is a non-empty compact set.
-Then the function $\Lambda$ is finite valued, since the set $\{p\in\mathcal{D}:h(p)=\rho\}$ is non-empty and compact.
-This situation changes severely if we tilt the plane $\mathcal{P}$ slightly.
-We will study the consequences, on the associated Alexandrov function, caused by the tilting.
+By Theorem \ref{thm:log-expansion}, for any $\rho\geq 0$, the level set \( E_\rho=\{q\in E:h(q)=\rho\} \) is a non-empty compact set.
+Then the function $\Lambda$ is finite-valued, since the set \( \{p\in\mathcal{D}:h(p)=\rho\} \) is non-empty and compact; indeed, the line through a point of $E_\rho$ extremal in the direction $n$ first meets $\overline{W}$ there, enters the bounded slice of $W$ at height $\rho$, and leaves it through another point of $E$, so its projection belongs to $\mathcal{D}$ and $\Lambda_1$ is finite at it.
+This situation changes drastically if we tilt the plane $\mathcal{P}$ slightly.
+We now study the consequences on the associated Alexandrov function $\Lambda_1$, and on the Alexandrov function $\Lambda$, caused by this tilting.